 Plan describes itself as “part calendar, part project manager.”’.
 You can integrate your Google or Outlook Calendar into Plan, and the app acts as a concierge to keep your appointments and tasks on track.
 Multiple calendars can be integrated so you can keep all your separate appointments.

 Evernote is a classic note-taking tool that’s available across multiple devices.
 Jot down your ideas and place them into folders for quick organization.
 Evernote allows you to easily search for notes you’ve taken in the past, or expand on a theme continuously in a single note.

 Sunrise was purchased by Microsoft so it’s no longer available.
 But don’t fear!
-If you’re looking for a great productivity tool, Flock Messenger is an all-in-one communication and collaboration tool that allows teams to start instant messages, group chat, and video calls with one click.
-There is also a wealth of integrations with tools like Trello and Google Drive, as well as productivity tools like polls and reminders.
+If you’re looking for a great productivity tool, you can use Flock as an all-in-one communication and collaboration tool.
+There is a wealth of integrations with tools like Trello and Google Drive, as well as productivity tools like polls and reminders.
 Flock is available on the web and across mobile devices so you can get in touch with everyone no matter where you are.

 Taskade is another unified workspace app that allows you to write notes, create and track tasks, and generate project boards.
 You can also chat and video conference on a page to collaborate in real-time.

 Workflow is a tool meant to help you automate repetitive or common tasks on your iOS devices.
 Think of it as creating shortcuts for things you often do—so when you go for a run, you can run the workflow to turn on Do Not Disturb and start your “Running” playlist on your favorite music app.